jajoyce/jajoyce/README.md

 ### Hi there 👋

 I'm John, a full-stack developer from Boston.
-I just finished a full-time Software Engineering Immersive bootcamp at General Assembly and looking forward to what's next.
+I just finished a full-time Software Engineering Immersive bootcamp at General Assembly, and I'm looking forward to what's next.

 Feel free to reach out!